Learn Court-Ordered Rehab: What You...

 How Long Is Court-Mandated Rehab?

-The duration of court-mandated rehab varies by program.12 Educational programs and accelerated pretrial rehab programs usually require you to complete certain hours.
+The duration of court-mandated rehab varies by program.5 Educational programs and accelerated pretrial rehab programs usually require you to complete certain hours.
 For example, you might take a 15-hour drug offender course for your first DUI.
-In most areas, court-ordered inpatient programs last at least 30 days, but some U.S. states offer 60-90 days of residential substance abuse treatment.
+In most areas, court-ordered inpatient treatment programs last at least 30 days, but some U.S. states offer 60-90 days of residential substance abuse treatment.

 What Are the Benefits of Court-Ordered Rehab?